cristianstoichin/proposals/dark_mist_proposal.md

 ## 2. TECHNICAL APPROACH - LEVERAGING EXISTING INFRASTRUCTURE

+**🚀 Accelerated Development with Claude Code Pro:**
+I use **Claude Code Pro** with multiple parallel code agents, which dramatically accelerates development:
+- **Parallel Task Execution:** Run multiple coding agents simultaneously for different features
+- **Automated Testing:** Agents handle test writing and debugging in parallel with development
+- **Code Quality:** AI-assisted code review and optimization happening in real-time
+- **Faster Iteration:** What typically takes days can be completed in hours
+- **Why This Matters for Dark Mist:** I can deliver higher quality code faster, with more thorough testing and documentation

 Since I have the core platform at https://admin.short-ly.net running, here's what I'll focus on for Dark Mist:

 **Week 1: Adapt Existing Platform for Insurance Use Case**